Associate Professor, Faculty of Arts - English & Film Studies Dept

 You'll find my article on the academic freedom concerns provoked by the firing in 2014 of Robert Buckingham, then Dean of the School of Public Health at the University Saskatchewan, in the Journal of Historical Sociology 29.1 (2016).

-Selected works from the English context.
-Prerequisite: *6 of junior English, or *3 of junior English plus WRS 101.Winter Term 2021
+Selected works written in English.
+Prerequisite: *6 of junior English, or *3 of junior English plus WRS 101 or 102.